japio7/retail-revenue-optimization/README.md

 # 📊 Retail Revenue Optimization

-## 🚀 Quick Start
-Run `04_price_simulation.ipynb` to see the revenue optimization model in action.

 ---

 ## 🔍 Overview
-This project uses machine learning to predict product demand and simulate pricing strategies to identify the optimal price that maximizes revenue.
+This project applies machine learning to optimize retail pricing strategy and maximize revenue by identifying price–demand relationships.

 By modeling how demand responds to price changes, this project demonstrates how data-driven pricing decisions can improve business performance.